<< Click to Display Table of Contents >> OAuth 2.0 configuration with Azure AD for the Work Portal |

 https://[your_server]/[your_project]/oauth2/client/callback

-While replacing [your_server] and [your_project] depending on how you set up your environment.
+Replace [your_server] and [your_project] depending on how you set up your environment.

 Click Create when done.